pyeve/eve/docs/tutorials/account_management.rst

 4. Only allowing access to account resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Most of the time when you allow Authenticated users to store data, you only
-want them to access to their own data.
+want them to access their own data.
 This can be convenientely achieved by
 using the :ref:`user-restricted` feature.
 When enabled, each stored document is
 associated with the account that created it.
 This allows the API to transparently
 serve only account-created documents on all kind of requests: read, edit, delete